COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Monitoring a State-Endangered Bird

-Nighthawk monitoring will look a little different in 2020, given the threat of COVID-19 and the need for social distancing.
+Nighthawk monitoring will likely look a little different in 2021, given the threat of COVID-19 and the need for social distancing.
 Read more here.

 The call of the Common Nighthawk (Chordeiles minor) was once a familiar sound in cities and towns throughout New Hampshire, where they nested on peastone roofs and fed on insects attracted to city lights.
 Over the last few decades, nesting nighthawks have disappeared from many New Hampshire towns; in the few places where they remain, their numbers have dramatically declined.
 Biologists are still trying to figure out why.